 Swenson Red – This red table grape has a strawberry-like flavor that makes it a favorite for eating fresh.
 It is hardy down to zone 4.

-Valiant – Thought to be the toughest of the cold hardy grape varieties, reportedly surviving temperatures as low as -50 F. (-45 C.).
+Valiant – Thought to be the toughest of the cold hardy grape varieties, reportedly surviving temperatures as low as -50 degrees F. (-46 C.).
 Very popular for its toughness and flavor, it’s a good choice in cold climates.
 It is, however, very vulnerable to mildew disease.

-Worden – Hardy down to zone 4, it produces a large amount of blue grapes that are good for jams and juice and has good disease resistance.
+Worden – Hardy down to zone 4, it produces a large number of blue grapes that are good for jams and juice and has good disease resistance.